cockroachdb/docs/v20.1/experimental-features.md

 ## Temporary objects

-Support for [temporary tables](temporary-tables.html), [temporary views](views.html#temporary-views), and [temporary sequences](create-sequence.html#temporary-sequences) is currently experimental in CockroachDB.
+<span class="version-tag">New in v20.1:</span> Support for [temporary tables](temporary-tables.html), [temporary views](views.html#temporary-views), and [temporary sequences](create-sequence.html#temporary-sequences) is currently experimental in CockroachDB.
 If you create too many temporary objects in a session, the performance of DDL operations will degrade.
 Performance limitations could persist long after creating the temporary objects.
 For more details, see [cockroachdb/cockroach#46260](https://github.com/cockroachdb/cockroach/issues/46260).

+## Hash-sharded indexes

+<span class="version-tag">New in v20.1:</span> CockroachDB supports hash-sharded indexes with the [`USING HASH`](create-index.html#parameters) keywords.
+Hash-sharded indexes distribute sequential traffic uniformly across ranges, eliminating single-range hotspots and improving write performance on sequentially-keyed indexes at a small cost to read performance.
+For more information, see [Hash-sharded indexes](indexes.html#hash-sharded-indexes).

 ## See Also